motionproto/pf2e-reignmaker/docs/ROLL_HANDLING_FLOW.md

 This document describes the complete end-to-end flow for roll creation, skill card interaction, and result application in the pf2e-reignmaker system.

+## Architecture Overview

+The system uses a **ResolutionData-based architecture** where all user interactions (dice rolls, choices, resource selections) happen in the UI before the controller is called.
+Controllers receive final numeric values and simply apply them - no legacy resolution paths exist.

 ## The Complete Flow

 The entire flow from roll creation through skill card interaction to result application is a single cohesive system that works consistently across events, incidents, and actions.